Dave-team/Knowledge-base/Business-Intelligence/Dataops.md

   - Fast, so you’re not waiting forever for the test suite to finish.
 If a test takes longer than a minute or so, I’ll attempt to break it up into multiple tests or I’ll test a smaller sample.
   - Independent, so it can be run at any time and in any order.
 - Optimise for performance - check the query/execution plan
-- With issues, don’t look at total counts of rows.
-Instead, did we not load anything after x or did we miss sequential rows?

 ### Source data testing
 - Create an initial gap analysis between source and BI data.
 This includes